Duality Preserving Gray Maps for Codes over Rings: Preliminaries

 Now, assume $\sigma$ is involutory.
 For $x,y\in A^k$, $\sigma(\id{x,y})=\sigma(\sum_{i=1}^k x_i \sigma(y_i))=\sum_{i=1}^k \sigma(x_i \sigma(y_i))=\sum_{i=1}^k y_i \sigma(x_i)=\id{y,x}$ showing $\id{\cdot,\cdot}$ is $\sigma$-hermitian. \end{proof}

 When the form in Proposition \ref{prop_hform} is hermitian, it is known as the {\bf standard $\sigma$-hermitian form} on $A^k$ which we denote as $\id{x,y}_{A^k}$.
-If $\sigma$ is the identity map, $\id{x,y}_{A^k}$ is known as the the {\bf standard bilinear form} on $A^k$.
+If $\sigma$ is the identity map, $\id{x,y}_{A^k}$ is known as the {\bf standard bilinear form} on $A^k$.
+In the following an involution denotes an anti-automorphism of order $1$ or $2$.
 Since the identity map is an involution if and only if $A$ is commutative, we may only consider the standard bilinear form on $A^k$ when $A$ is commutative.
 If $R$ is a subring of $A$ such that $\sigma(R)=R$ then $\sigma|_{R}$ is an involution on $R$.
 Then, if entries in $A^k$ are restricted to $R^k$, the standard $\sigma$-hermitian form on $A^k$ is the standard $\sigma|_{R}$-hermitian form on $R^k$.